Tax Deductible Charitable Donations

 - R.A.U.’s primary goal is to strengthen local churches and pastors so that they can plant churches in the many unreached villages of the region as well as the unreached tribal groups of the area.
 R.A.U. will seek do this, Lord willing, by bringing pastors, church leaders and planters for Biblical training retreats and conferences for Biblical encouragement to the R.A.U.
 Guesthouse/Hall of Tyrannus.
 Most pastors can only get away for short periods time.
 We believe this to be the most effective way for us to help plant churches in the many unreached villages and tribal groups (See 2 Timothy 2:2; Acts 19:10).

 - R.A.U. will also by God’s grace seek to minister to the physical and educational needs of the region.
-R.A.U.’s 17 acres gives opportunity to have a Medical Clinic, Christian Day School for children.
+R.A.U.’s 17 acres gives opportunity to have a Medical Clinic and Christian Day School for children.
 Currently we are locating children in the area who have disabilities which can be corrected surgically.
 We are working with two hospital in Kampala to help these children.
 We also have many South Sudanese refugees in our area.
 We have brought food to the camps and have an open door to bring in more aid along with Bible Study.
 Please pray with us for God’s provision in these endeavors!

 - Carol and I have made our home here so that we can work alongside the born again believers of this region to help train church leaders and facilitate other ministry opportunities… “the harvest is great and the labors are few”.

 R.A.U. is grateful for all financial gifts!
 R.A.U. commits to faithfully use these gifts to extend Christ’s work in Northern Uganda, South Sudan, Northeastern Democratic Republic of Congo and regions to the North.